ZecHub/zechub/site/Zcash_Organizations/Shielded_Labs.md

 ### User Adoption:

-Shielded Labs will work to increase user adoption by getting Zcash listed on more exchanges, working with companies on payments integration, and increasing Zcash’s availability on DEXs and Defi applications.
+Shielded Labs will work to increase user adoption by getting Zcash listed on more exchanges, working with companies on payments integration, and increasing Zcash availability on DEXs and Defi applications.
 It will prioritize projects that advance the usability of Zcash, such as Zcash Shielded Assets, and support the development of bridges, AMMs, and fiat on/off-ramps.

 ### Human Rights and Freedom: